alificate/README.md/README.md

-## Hello everyone, my name is Alejandro, I am a developer of Discord bots on the Discord Js platform, I am also a developer of forums on the XenForo platform
+## Hello everyone, my name is Alejandro, I am a developer of Discord bots on the Node Js platform, I am also a developer of forums on the XenForo platform

 ### Number of visitors to my profile